tensorflow/tpu/models/official/efficientnet/lite/README.md

 Comparing with MobileNetV2, ResNet-50, and Inception-V4, our models have
 better trade-offs between accuracy and size/latency.
-The following two figures shows the comparison among quantized versions of these models.
+The following two figures show the comparison among quantized versions of these models.
 The latency numbers are obtained on a Pixel 4 with 4 CPU threads.